Publishing Engaged Scholarship

 The transformative power of service-learning and community-engaged scholarship partially rests on the commitment faculty, academic staff, and students make to disseminate and publish their research, teaching, and practice findings.
 Peer reviewed publishing, however, is challenging for a number of reasons, including competing academic responsibilities, dedication to work-life balance, limited collegial support and mentoring, professional isolation, and lack of knowledge about where and how to publish service-learning and community-engaged scholarship.

 This Campus Compact Knowledge Hub addresses the last constraint by providing an overview of interdisciplinary community-engagement journals dedicated to publishing rigorously reviewed scholarship.
-This Knowledge Hub also includes journal articles on the best practices for publishing this kind of scholarship, highlights national organizations that host special sessions on publishing service-learning or community engaged scholarship, links to CES4Health (a peer review mechanism for non-journal articles), and lists book publishing houses and presses that frequently publish about service-learning and community-engaged scholarship.
+This Knowledge Hub also includes journal articles on the best practices for publishing this kind of scholarship, highlights national organizations that host special sessions on publishing service-learning or community engaged scholarship and lists book publishing houses and presses that frequently publish about service-learning and community-engaged scholarship.

 A) Annotated List of Interdisciplinary Community Engagement Journals